nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Shared Image Gallery cannot be used with VM Scale Sets.
 - you can't move the gallery image resource to a different subscription.
 You can replicate the image versions in the gallery to other regions or copy an image from another gallery
 - VM applications - VM Applications are a resource type in Azure Compute Gallery (formerly known as Shared Image Gallery) that simplifies management, sharing, and global distribution of applications for your virtual machines
+- Compute Gallery Sharing Admin role at the subscription or gallery level will be able to enable group-based sharing

 ## Disk